-The Program on Domestic Violence is a formal concentration within the Masters of Public Administration Program (MPA).
+The Program on Gender-Based Violence (PGV) is a formal concentration within the Masters of Public Administration Program (MPA).
 The following describes how the concentration is implemented within the SPA structure.
-All MPA courses, exclusive of the required domestic violence concentration courses are available online.

 The program is designed to be a minimum of 36 credit hours.
 The course requirements will be as follows: